GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 ...
 {% endhighlight %}

-After creation we need to install dry-auto_inject.
+After create app, we need to install dry-auto_inject.
 To install, add this line in your Gemfile.

 {% highlight ruby %}
 gem 'dry-auto_inject'
+{% endhighlight %}

+And run

+{% highlight shell %}
+bundle install
 {% endhighlight %}

 {% highlight shell %}